JohnnYang007/JohnnYang007.github.io/_pages/reasearch.md

 1. **Singular SPDEs on metric measure spaces**, with Hongyi Chen.

-2. **Universality of stochastic FKPP and its extinction probability**, with Louis Fan and Adrian Gonzalez Casanova.
+2. **Extinction probability and universality of stochastic FKPP**, with Louis Fan and Adrian Gonzalez Casanova.